 |Require little to no maintenance, stain-resistant||Susceptible to heat damage|

 Price: Between RM70 to RM600+/sq ft

 This isn’t the same concrete mix used to build houses, roads or sidewalks.
 Concrete kitchen countertops are thoroughly polished and can be dyed, curved or stamped to give it texture.
-As it’s a heavy material to work with, concrete kitchen countertops are cast from the ground up in your kitchen – good if you have to work around certain limitations in your kitchen space.
+As it’s a heavy material to work with, concrete kitchen counter are cast from the ground up in your kitchen – good if you have to work around certain limitations in your kitchen design and space.